ansible/ansible/docs/docsite/rst/scenario_guides/guide_gce.rst

  tags                         tags
  zone                         zone
  ip_forward                   can_ip_forward
  external_ip                  network_interfaces[].access_configs.nat_ip  This field takes multiple types of values.
 You can create an IP address with `gcp_compute_address` and place the name/output of the address here.
-You can also place the string value of the IP address’s GCP name or the actual IP address. disks_auto_delete            disks[].auto_delete preemptible                  scheduling.preemptible disk_size                    disks[].initialize_params.disk_size_gb
+You can also place the string value of the IP address's GCP name or the actual IP address. disks_auto_delete            disks[].auto_delete preemptible                  scheduling.preemptible disk_size                    disks[].initialize_params.disk_size_gb